 Within this document, the key themes and messages from our community are aligned with our vision for the future.
-The community has told us that employment, housing, access to open and community spaces, as well as environmental protection are at the forefront in their minds.
-As we grow the city, advocacy to State and Federal Governments regarding improved public transport accessibility should continue to be front and centre.
+The community has told us that employment, housing, access to open and community spaces, as well as enhancing our natural environment are at the forefront in their minds.
+As we grow the city, advocacy to State and Federal Governments regarding their responsibilities, including improved public transport, will continue to be front and centre.
 These priorities will act as our guiding principles for the next 10 years as we strive to improve our city.